FAQ

 The Simrad and B&G units have a bit more processing power and rarely, if ever, encounter performance issues when compared to HDS units but have the same chip size constraints.
 The units are currently designed to run a chip of up to a maximum of 32GB and each of FMT’s chips have approximately 24GB of data.
 Therefore, if you run both at the same time (even if you elect one to not load when pushed in), the unit may encounter a memory overload issue, particularly if you run an outdated version of the software for your unit.

 If you encounter this issue, ensure you are running the latest software and try running one FMT chip at a time.
 Keep the second slot empty to maximize memory capacity.
-The units will run two FMT chips, FMT with a Navionics chip, or other chips but are more susceptible to a memory issue running two chips at the same time when compared to running only a single chip.
+The units will run FMT with a Navionics chip, or other chips but are more susceptible to a memory issue running two chips at the same time when compared to running only a single chip.
+Our latest SFL chip is so large it must be run without another ISLA running at the same time to avoid the unit rebooting.

 I see yellow hash marks and/or swamp type symbols all over the photos.
 There is also a long solid blue area running down the intracoastal waterway on the East Coast of Florida.
 How do I turn them off so I only see the photos?